nuxt/website-v2/content/en/3.resources/video-courses.md

 ---
 template: page
-title: 'NuxtJS Video Courses'
+title: 'Nuxt Video Courses'
 description: 'Discover and learn more about the Nuxt Framework with free and premium video courses.' layout.fluid: false
 ---

 ::simple-page-hero
 backPath: resources
-title: NuxtJS Video Courses
+title: Nuxt Video Courses
 description: "Discover and learn more about the Nuxt Framework with free and premium video courses."
 ---
 ::